BGDIA706-SAFRAN/poc/README.md

-# poc
+# POC Web interface

-POC web interface
+This repository contains the scripts of the poc web interface made with streamlit